AlokaLakruwan/MIDI-Piano-Csharp.net/README.md

 # MIDI-Piano-Csharp
- Sample Keyboard Piano Created C# MIDI.net Library
+Sample Keyboard Piano Created with .NET library, written in C#, which provides support for MIDI input/output devices.

+You will need Visual Studio 2015 Version for run this project.